fluid-project/floeproject.org/src/collections/projects/weavly.md

   - featured
   - active
 thumbnailFilename: weavly.png
+thumbnailAltText: A photograph of a monitor showing the Weavly website
 ---
 [Weavly](https://weavly.org/) is an accessible and customizable coding environment co-designed with kids with complex disabilities.